ragascpn72/AirTaxi-Sefto/README.md

 # AirTaxi-Sefto

 # Tasks
-Rstriction required for sideways motion of axle
+Restriction required for sideways motion of axle.